About Calcium Phosphate Supplements

 - Doxycycline, minocycline, or tetracycline

 Kidney stones.
-If you develop kidney stones that are comprised of calcium phosphate, you may need to adjust your diet.
-You may think that calcium phosphate supplements cause your kidney stones, but that isn’t true.
+If you develop kidney stones that are composed of calcium phosphate, you may need to adjust your diet.
+You may think that generally isn’t true, as long as the calcium is being taken with food.

 In fact, calcium actually aids in your body’s ability to block potentially harmful substances from entering your digestive tract and causing kidney stones.

-Too much sodium can lead to calcium phosphate turning into kidney stones.
+Too much sodium can lead to more calciumin the urine, which can raise the risk of kidney stones.
 In addition to limiting sodium in your diet, limit animal protein, including:

 - Beef, chicken, and pork, especially meat from organs